Hung-nd233960/Group9-Microprocessors/Resources/Rust_Embed_02.md

 ## 7. The result:
 ![image](Images/hello.png)

-## 8. Soldering techniques
+## 8. Soldering Techniques
-Soldering techiniques is a skill we have learn from the begin of semester.
-For more information and advices, read the [Soldering tecniques](ky_thuat_han.md)
+This skill we have learned from the begin of semester, for more detail, please read [Soldering Techniques](ky_thuat_han.md)